Nesper94/Nesper94/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Metagenomics, Computational Biology, Microbial Ecology and Bioprospecting.
+- 🔭 I’m currently working on Metagenomics, Computational Biology, Machine Learning applications in Biology and CRISPR.
 - 🌱 I’m currently learning Programming and Data Science.

 I like to learn and teach.